godanny86/aem-guides-wknd/README.md

 Navigate into the project folder for the desired chapter and version:

-    cd /02-component-basics/cloud/start
+    cd /02-component-basics/start

 To build all the modules run in the project root directory the following command with Maven 3:

     mvn clean install

-To build all the modules and deploy the `all` package to a local instance of AEM, run in the project root directory the following command:
+To build all the modules and deploy the `all` package to a local instance of AEM (Cloud Service), run in the project root directory the following command:

     mvn clean install -PautoInstallSinglePackage

+To build all the modules and deploy the `all` package to a local instance of AEM **6.5/6.4**, run in the project root directory the following command:

+    mvn clean install -PautoInstallSinglePackage -Pclassic

 Or to deploy it to a publish instance, run